-3.49 Numerous other policies, plans and programmes at a national level are of relevance to preparation of the Local Plan and the IIA.
-Unlike the NPPF, most of the documents are focussed on a specific topic area that the IIA will consider.
+- 3.38 Numerous other policies, plans and programmes at a national level are of relevance to preparation of the Local Plan and the IIA.
+Unlike the NPPF, most of the documents are focused on a specific topic area that the IIA will consider.
 Where these plans and programmes contain more wide-ranging objectives, they may be relevant to multiple IIA topics.
-In these cases, the plans and programmes have been referred to under the IIA topic(s) they most directly seek to address.

-3.50 Green boxes below each topic heading summarise the implications of the other national policies, plans and programmes (including the NPPF) for the Local Plan and IIA.
+In these cases, the plans and programmes have been referred to under the IIA topic(s) they most directly seek to address. - 3.39 Green boxes below each topic heading summarise the implications of the other national policies, plans and programmes (PPPs) (including the NPPF) for the Local Plan and IIA.